Jamie Merisotis

-Jamie Merisotis is president and CEO of Lumina Foundation, one of the largest private foundations in the United States whose mission is to increase the proportion of Americans with degrees, certificates, and other high-quality credentials to 60 percent by 2025.
-Merisotis oversees the foundation's use of a $1.2 billion endowment.
+Jamie Merisotis is the current president and CEO of Lumina Foundation, a private organization in the United States that aims to increase the number of Americans holding high-quality degrees, certificates, and credentials to 60% by 2025.
+With an endowment of $1.6 billion, Merisotis leads the foundation's efforts towards this goal.

-His second book, Human Work in the Age of Smart Machines, was published on October 6, 2020, by RosettaBooks.

 Life and career

-Prior to joining Lumina Foundation as president and CEO in 2008, Merisotis was the founding president of the Institute for Higher Education Policy, an education research and policy center.
+Before joining Lumina Foundation as president and CEO in 2008, Merisotis was the founding president of the Institute for Higher Education Policy, an education research and policy center.
 He was also the executive director of the National Commission on Responsibilities for Financing Postsecondary Education, a bipartisan commission appointed by the U.S. president and congressional leaders to address college affordability.
 Merisotis also helped create the Corporation for National and Community Service (AmeriCorps), serving as an adviser to senior management on issues related to the quality and effectiveness of national service initiatives.

 Merisotis is a frequent source and commentator on issues related to higher education, talent development, and the future of work.
 His writing has appeared in The Washington Post, The New York Times, The Wall Street Journal, National Journal, Stanford Social Innovation Review, Washington Monthly, Huffington Post, Politico, Roll Call, and other publications.
+He is currently a regular Forbes contributor.

-Merisotis holds a bachelor's degree in political science from Bates College in Lewiston, Maine, and has served on the college’s board of trustees.
+Merisotis holds a bachelor's degree in political science from Bates College in Lewiston, Maine, and has served on the college's board of trustees.

-He serves as a Governor of The Ditchley Foundation, based in the United Kingdom, and is past chairman and continuing trustee of the Council on Foundations in Washington, DC, and is a member of the board of directors for the Central Indiana Corporate Partnership.
-He also has served as chairman of the board for The Children’s Museum of Indianapolis, the world’s largest museum for children.
+He serves as a Governor of The Ditchley Foundation, based in the United Kingdom, and is past chairman and continuing trustee of the Council on Foundations in Washington, DC, and is a member of the board of directors for both the Central Indiana Corporate Partnership and ACT (nonprofit organization).
+He also has served as chairman of the board for The Children's Museum of Indianapolis, the world's largest museum for children.

 Merisotis' work includes extensive global experience as an adviser and consultant in southern Africa, the former Soviet Union, Europe and other parts of the world.
 Merisotis is a member of the Council on Foreign Relations.

+Merisotis has published two books, America Needs Talent, and Human Work in the Age of Smart Machines.

-Merisotis lives with his wife, Colleen O’Brien, and their children, Benjamin and Elizabeth, in Indianapolis.
+Merisotis lives with his wife, Colleen O'Brien, and their children, Benjamin and Elizabeth, in Indianapolis.